 Out of eight Oscar nominations for David O. Russell’s film, only Jennifer Lawrence comes away victorious.

-Forty-fifth accuser: Emily Nestor
+Forty-eighth accuser: Emily Nestor

 Per The Times and The New Yorker, at the Beverly Hills Peninsula, Weinstein allegedly told Emily Nestor — who had temped for one day at TWC — that he would catapult her career if she did sexual favors for him, as he’d done with others.
 He offered to be her boyfriend and give the 25-year-old a job at TWC’s London office.
 Nestor said Weinstein also bragged about never drugging women for sex “like Bill Cosby.”
 TWC employees alerted management of what had occurred.
 The New Yorker reported that TWC executive Irwin Reiter acknowledged to Nestor via LinkedIn that “mistreatment of women” was commonplace in their company culture.

-Forty-sixth accuser: Unknown
+Forty-ninth accuser: Unknown

 Former TWC executive Lauren O’Connor sent a memo to her superiors that covered two year’s worth of allegations she’d heard against Weinstein.
 Examples cited ranged from an assistant who was ordered to give him a massage at the Beverly Hills Peninsula while he was naked, to those who carried out “turndown duty” when Weinstein rose and went to bed.
 Months prior, The Times reports that a young woman had quit the company after what she thought were Weinstein’s dalliances.
 Apparently, Bob Weinstein was concerned by O’Connor’s memo, but no internal investigation followed.
 O’Connor settled with Harvey Weinstein and withdrew her complaint, and — in his words to The Times — parted amicably, although her assertions had been “off base.”